alexywang/yelp-photo-client/README.md

 # Requirements
 The only info this package needs to work is the ID of the business that you wish to obtain photos for.

-ID's can be found through the Yelp API (i.e. the Business Search endpoint).
-This package doesn't require an API key, but you will need one if you plan to find ID's using the Yelps API.
+This package doesn't require an API key, but you will need one if you plan to find ID's using the Yelp API.

 # Usage

 ```